Discord4J/Discord4J/docs/index.md

 ---

+### If you're looking for v3 documentation head over to our [wiki](https://github.com/Discord4J/Discord4J/wiki).
+v2 is currently on feature freeze so we highly recommend you upgrade.

+If you have any questions or suggestions for the wiki please mention any of the admins on the official D4J help server.

+---

 If you are looking for the javadocs they can be found [here](https://jitpack.io/com/github/austinv11/Discord4J/2.9.3/javadoc/).

 This wiki will demonstrate some sample use cases of the D4J API and code examples of more complex concepts such as the RequestBuffer and event listeners.